 Moving around on this site is tricky.
 WordPress sets and fixes links to open the target page in your source window.
-Close it and our site is history.
-Use your browser’s Back button to return to the source, click another link, or right-click on a link to open a new window (or tab).
+If you close it, the site is history.
+To remain, use your browser’s Back button, click Home (or another tab), or right-click a link to open a new window (or tab).

-Contrarily, embedded in the content are internal links that open pages in new windows (or tabs), forming a chain of tangent topics.
-Close them to return.
+Contrarily, embedded in the content are internal links that automatically open posts and pages in new windows, forming a chain of tangent topics.
+Use them to follow a train of thought or review several scripts at once.
+Close them to return to your source.